Top Menu

 For installing the inner stiles, I had to make holes there on the drywall for the screws/hardware to be sitting inside the wall, making the wood flush with the wall.

-They were installed leaving a 1/8" gap in between the two boards.
-And everything was set in place with my nailer and 1" brad nails.
+They were installed, leaving a 1/8" gap between the two boards.
+I installed those lattice boards with my nailer and 1" brad nails.

 Ryobi AirStrike 18-Gauge Cordless Brad Nailer |